Polycystic Ovary Syndrome (PCOS)

 Goals and Benefits of PCOS treatment:

-- Decrease free testosterone levels with hormonal contraception (birth control pills).
+- Decrease free testosterone levels with hormonal contraception (birth control pills, ring or patch).
 This treats acne and excess or thinning hair while regulating periods.

 - Decrease or prevent insulin resistance which can become diabetes.
 This can help with overweight, infertility, yeast infections and the dark skin on neck and armpits.
-Along with a healthy diet and exercise.
+Medication may be used along with a healthy diet and exercise.